 When you start talking about shotguns, you’re going to hear names like Remington and Mossberg.
-You’re also likely to hear Beretta mentioned as well.
+You’re also likely to hear Beretta A300 mentioned as well.

-The company may or may not have the same breadth of models available that other manufacturers do, but that doesn’t mean that the Beretta A300 should be dismissed.
+The Beretta company may or may not have the same breadth of models available that other manufacturers do, but that doesn’t mean you should dismiss it.

-What is the Beretta A300?
+What Is the Beretta A300?

-The A300 is a simple shotgun, but despite its look, it is a sleek firearm that is impressive in its own right.
+The Beretta A300 is a simple shotgun, but despite its look, it is a sleek firearm that is impressive in its own right.
 Also known as the Outlander, this gun packs quite a punch.

-According to Beretta, the “A300 is made of the proprietary steel blends that have made Beretta shotguns famous for their durability.
+The A300 is made of the proprietary steel blends that have made Beretta shotguns famous for their durability.
 The Mobilchoke barrel is designed to shrug off the pounding of heavy hunting loads, giving you a long-lasting tool that will work as long as you need it to.

-According to Gunivore, “Beretta even customized the barrels to be able to handle heavy loads for a long time.
-One of the most underrated components on a shotgun is the trigger guard, and the A300s are made with heavy-duty polymers and sealed with a wear-resistant finish to ensure their longevity.”
+Beretta even customized the barrels to be able to handle heavy loads for a long time.
+One of the most underrated components on a shotgun is the trigger guard, and the A300s are made with heavy-duty polymers and sealed with a wear-resistant finish to ensure their longevity.

 In case you’re interested, here is a quick breakdown of the shotgun’s specifications, too: